dtrelogan/react-formstate/docs/datePickerExample.md

 ## method 3 - shim the event handler

-another approach is to shim the nonstandard event handler:
+another approach is to wrap the nonstandard event handler to make it act as if it returns an event like a normal html input.

+the framework generated event handler only looks at e.target.type and e.target.value. e.target.type is only important so much as it's not 'checkbox' or 'select-multiple'.

 ```jsx
 import React from 'react';